Explore the Buffalo River on a Water Bike

 A Buffalo summer just wouldn’t be complete without some time spent on the water.
 Boats and kayaks are nice, but if you’re feeling venturesome than a water bike may be in your future.

-The couple also owns the popular Ice Bikes of Buffalo, paddle boats and their new pedal boards.
+The couple also owns the popular Ice Bikes of Buffalo, paddle boats and their and made-for-kids pedal boards.

 “The water bikes and the pedal boards are for people who are a little more adventurous,” Lisa said.
 “The paddle boats are great for families, and we have small ones just for children too.
 They love it because the wheel is open and they can see the water move around in it.”